George Kittle Injury Update: Doctor Confirms 9-12 Month Recovery for 49ers TE After Achilles Tear vs. Eagles

 Timing now becomes critical.
 Surgery is expected soon, but even an efficient recovery may push into next season.

-“Nine months, this is mid January by the time he has surgery, could still get him back September, October time frame, but you’re starting to get into that point where it’s going to affect you into next season.”
+“Nine months, this is mid-January, by the time he has surgery, could still get him back September, October time frame, but you’re starting to get into that point where it’s going to affect you into next season.”

 For a player like Kittle, whose game is built on explosion, power, and violent change of direction, an Achilles rupture presents major challenges.
 Even with modern surgical advancements, full restoration of explosiveness is far from guaranteed, particularly for veteran players.
+The injury also reignited debate over grass versus turf, but the doctor dismissed the idea that the surface was to blame.

 “That’s not the case here.
 We see this is very clearly a grass field, and we see that these injuries are happening on grass fields.”